scornflake/scheduler/docs/SCHEDULER.md

 Avoidance
 =========

-Don't put person X on more than Y times with person Z
+Don't put person X on more than Y times with person Z.
+This at the moment can only work with/for people in roles that have already been scheduled.
+That is, while we stay with a one pass solution.

 TODO v3
 =======
 - Exclusions should be turned into rules (and can then be part of 'next suitable person')
-- people_in_role() isn't tested.